Ultrasonic Capsaicin Extraction from Hot Chili Peppers

 Case Study of Ultrasonic Capsaicin Extraction

-Olguín-Rojas et al. (2019) report the isolation of capsaicinoid yield higher than 96%.
+Olguín-Rojas et al. (2019) report the isolation of capsaicinoid yield higher than 96% using three Capsicum chinense Jacq. cultivars (‘Bode’, ‘Habanero’, and ‘Habanero Roxo’ peppers).
 They used the Hielscher probe-ultrasonicator UP200S (200 W, 24 kHz) with the sample immersed in a temperature-controlled water bath was used.
 0.25g of Capsicum chinense sample was put in contact with 25mL of methanol for 10 minutes, and was then transferred to the water bath at 50ºC, 200 W output amplitude, and 0.5sec duty cycle.
-The extracts
+Afterwards, the extracts were filtered through a nylon syringe filter and analyzed via chromoatography.
+In the analysis, all five principal capsaicinoids (n-DHC, C, DHC, h-C, and h-DHC) were found.
+Ultrasonic extraction gives a full spectrum extract with a broad flavour profile.

 Sganzerla et al. (2014) found that ultrasonic extraction is an excellent method for the quantitative and reproducible extraction of capsaicinoids from chili peppers using methanol as solvent.
 Due to its simplicity and efficiency, ultrasonic extraction can be applied for the fast routine analysis of capsaicinoids in chili peppers.